brodock/wordpress-wplistcal/readme.txt

 == Changelog ==

+= 1.0.6 =

+* Added link field to events
+* Description box now has the correct tab index on the new &amp; edit pages
+* Table view now uses properly cleaned fields
+* Past events option now defaults to "Only show current and future events" if it is not set
+* Deactivating the plugin no longer deletes all WPListCal settings and data
+* Write section tab now named Event instead of Add Event for consistency with WordPress

 = 1.0.5 =

 * Return of the WPListCal options tab
 * Fixed the visual editor
-* Fixed htmlspecialchars_decode function error
+* Fixed `htmlspecialchars_decode` function error
-* Plugin now works on servers with short_open_tag disabled
+* Plugin now works on servers with `short_open_tag` disabled

 = 1.0.4 =

-* Fixed edit &amp; options links to work when wplistcal.php is in a subfolder
+* Fixed edit &amp; options links to work when `wplistcal.php` is in a subfolder
 * Removed options link from edit &amp; new event pages if the user doesn't have permissions to view it
 * Settings tab no longer appears to users who do not have permissions to it
-* Visual editor now works properly (also fixes switcheditors not defined error)
+* Visual editor now works properly (also fixes `switcheditors not defined` error)

 = 1.0.3 =